ABOUT LYNDA McDANIEL

 Here are just a few of the books I’ve helped clients publish.
 (To look inside, click on the covers to go their Amazon page.)

 Now that you know what I’ve done for others, I hope you’ll contact me today for a complimentary Breakthrough Writing Strategy Session.
-We’ll explore your individual questions and concerns during this 30-minute session and develop your writing plan.
+If you’re interested in writing coaching and editing to make your writing sing, we’ll explore your individual questions and concerns during this 30-minute session and develop your writing plan.
 You can get started here.

 I’d love to help you discover (or encourage) your inspired writer within.
 Let’s get together!